 When you call us, an assessment will be performed based on your individual circumstances to find out whether you have a valid case.
 If so you will be able to make your claim without having to pay any upfront legal fees.

-However, before you sign any paperwork your lawyer will discuss, in detail the following things with you:
+However, before you sign any paperwork you will be fully informed of the following:

 - The likeliness of your claim being successful